 Figuring out your health insurance can be tricky.
-That’s why it’s important to learn and understand the basics of your health care coverage and what you can expect.
-Below are a few things you should know to help get you started.
+That’s why it’s important to learn and understand the basics of health care insurance and what you can expect.
+Below are a few things to help get you started.

 Private insurance, sometimes called commercial insurance, is a type of health insurance that covers medical expenses and disability income for the insured patient.
 These types of insurance plans are available individually or as a group policy and differ from plan to plan.

 People who do not have health insurance are considered uninsured, or cash-paying, patients.
 Uninsured patients pay directly for their health care without going through an insurance provider or government agency.

 Government health insurance is health coverage provided by a federal or state agency.
 Examples of government insurance include Medicare, Medicaid, TRICARE, US Department of Veterans Affairs health care, and US Department of Defense health care.